 The description must describe the circumstances associated with the violation and include the supporting factual information that will be used to support the justifications used in the analysis and enforcement section determinations.
 Additionally, if the violation was determined to be NRC-identified because the inspector identified a previously unknown weakness in the licensee’s classification, evaluation, or corrective actions, the description should provide evidence that the licensee had identified the issue and had failed to properly classify, evaluate, and/or correct the problem.
 The description must include sufficient detail commensurate with the significance for the reader to understand the issue, evaluation of significance, and enforcement conclusions.
 Where applicable, the write-up should include a description of any positive licensee performance that mitigated a potential problem and influenced the significance.
 Most violations are based on relatively simple circumstances, can be described in less than one page, and should rarely exceed two pages.
 Violations based on more complex circumstances may merit more discussion.

 Short and (if applicable) long-term corrective actions taken to restore compliance or ensure adequate safety.
-If the planned corrective action is still being evaluated, a sentence stating why continued noncompliance does not present an immediate safety or security concern.
+If the planned corrective action is still being evaluated, the inspector should include a sentence stating why continued noncompliance does not present an immediate safety or security concern.

 A reference to any licensee’s corrective action document number(s).